Hierarchical Rectangle Packing Solved by Multi-Level Recursive Logic-based Benders Decomposition: Problem Description

 where $(x,y)$ are the integer coordinates of the bottom-left corner of the rectangle or block occurrence, and $(w,h)$ are its integer width and height.

-When a rectangle $\rectangle{i}{j}$ is packed, its dimensions are chosen from a set of available pre-defined variants:
+When a rectangle $\rectangle{i}{j}$ is packed, its dimensions are chosen from a set $\mathcal{D}^i_j$ of available pre-defined variants:

-where both the width and height of each variant are integers.
-Exactly one of the available variants has to be selected per rectangle.
-Note that the rotation of a single-variant rectangle is modeled by adding another reflected variant.
+where we assume both the width and height of each variant are integers (ensuring that the coordinates of rectangles will be integers as well).
+Exactly one of the $|\mathcal{D}^i_j|$ available variants has to be selected per rectangle.
+Note that the rotation of a single-variant rectangle is modeled by adding another reflected variant to $\mathcal{D}^i_j$.